NeelMyno/warp-bstock-pricing-proposal/README.md

 ## License

-This project is proprietary to Warp and TOMS.
+This project is proprietary to Warp and Bstock.